Cause for Alarm! (film)

-Cause for Alarm! is a 1951 melodrama suspense film directed by Tay Garnett, written by Mel Dinelli and Tom Lewis, based on a story by Larry Marcus.
-Ellen (Loretta Young) narrates the tale of "the most terrifying day of my life", how she was taking care of her bedridden husband George Z. Jones (Barry Sullivan) when he suddenly dropped dead.
+Cause for Alarm! is a 1951 melodrama suspense film directed by Tay Garnett, starring Loretta Young and Barry Sullivan and written by Mel Dinelli and Tom Lewis based on a story by Larry Marcus.
 The film is in the public domain.

 Plot

 During World War II, Ellen works as a nurse in a naval hospital.
-While dating Lieutenant Ranney Grahame, a military doctor with a busy schedule that leaves him with little time for her, Ellen meets Ranney's friend George Jones, a pilot.
-Ellen falls deeply in love with George and marries him after leaving Ranney on amicable terms.
-When the war ends, Ellen and George move into a suburban Los Angeles neighborhood.
+While dating military doctor Ranney Grahame, Ellen meets Ranney's pilot friend George Jones and they fall in love and marry.

-Years later, not all is well with the young couple.
-George has proven to be selfish, petty, and domineering, and Ellen feels unfulfilled because they have yet to have any children.
-Despite this, Ellen still loves her husband, and when he begins suffering heart problems, she tirelessly cares for him with the help of Ranney, who periodically visits in his capacity as George's personal physician.
-During a heat wave, George's illness is exacerbated and he is bedridden.
-He also becomes increasingly delusional, to the point that Ranney concludes he needs psychological help.
+Years later in their suburban house, George is gravely ill with a heart condition and confined to his bed.
+With the help of Ranney, now George's personal physician, she tends to George's needs despite his increasing hostility.
+During a heat wave, George becomes delusional and Ranney concludes that George needs psychological help.

-George begins suspecting that Ellen and Ranney are having an affair, and that Ellen is trying to kill him by giving him overdoses of his heart medication.
-He writes a letter to the district attorney accusing Ellen and Ranney of conspiring to murder him, then gives the letter to Ellen to send in the mail.
-Ellen dutifully hands the letter to the postman, thinking it is correspondence with their insurance company.
+In his delusional state, George wrongly suspects that Ellen and Ranney are having an affair and that they are conspiring to kill him with overdoses of his heart medication.
+He writes a letter to the district attorney accusing Ellen and Ranney of conspiring to murder him and then gives the letter to Ellen to send in the mail.
+Ellen hands the letter to the postman, thinking that it is correspondence with their insurance company.
 When Ellen returns to George's room, she finds him out of bed and manic.
-He informs his wife of the letter's contents and then brandishes a gun at her, declaring that he has arranged the situation so that he can shoot her and justify it as self-defense.
-Before George can pull the trigger, however, he collapses on the bed and dies.
+He informs her of the letter's contents and points a gun at her, declaring that he has arranged the situation so that he can shoot her and justify it as self-defense.
+Before George can pull the trigger, he collapses on the bed and dies.